-The functional potential of the community, determined by annotation of KEGG pathways in the WMG co-assembly, also significantly changed after the rain.
-Consistent with the taxonomy-based clustering, samples from before the rain (2014 and 2015) were distinctly separate from samples collected shortly after the rain (2016; Fig. 1C).
+The functional potential of the community, determined by annotation of KEGG pathways in the WMG co-assembly, also significantly changed after the rain, although it is important to note that these estimates were only based on gene abundances.
+Consistent with the taxonomy-based clustering, samples from before the rain (2014 and 2015) were distinctly separate from samples collected shortly after the rain (2016; Fig. 2C).
 The KEGG pathway abundances in 2014 samples were better correlated with that of 2015 and 2017 samples than 2016 samples (two-sided t-tests of Pearson correlations: p<0.001).
-While the majority of functional pathways were present in similar abundances between replicates and time points, a number of pathways were differentially represented between time points (Fig. 1D; ANOVA test, p<0.01, FDR<1%).
+While the majority of functional pathways were present in similar abundances between replicates and time points, a number of pathways were differentially represented between time points (Fig. 2D; ANOVA test, p<0.01, FDR<1%).
 Of these, the majority were significantly over- or under-represented in the samples collected shortly after the rain (2016-02; SigClust 2-group significance: p<0.0001).

-Differences in salt adaptations likely drove the fate of the salt-in strategists
+Differences in salt adaptations likely drove changes in salt-in strategists

 The most notable change in the functional composition of the community post-rain (2016) was an enrichment in proteins with a higher isoelectric point (pI), and a decrease in the potassium uptake potential (trk genes), both of which are hallmarks of salt-in strategists.
 We found that the pI of proteins encoded in community gene pool shifted significantly after the rain, favoring higher pI composition (Fig. 3A; KS 2-sample test: p<0.0001).
 Because of the significantly different pI distributions in the proteomes of Halobacteria (pI=5.04) and Bacteroidetes (pI=5.80; Fig. 3D; KS2-sample test: p<0.0001), the shift in their relative abundances resulted in the average pI of the community to significantly increase after the rain (two-sided t-test: p<0.01; Fig. 3B).
 Consistent with salt-in adaptations, we also found that the average potassium uptake potential (estimated from trk gene abundances) significantly decreased after the rain (Fig. 3C).
-Interestingly, both the shift in the average protein pool pI and the change in potassium uptake potential were also observed within the highly heterogeneous Halobacteria phylum (Fig. 3E, F).
+Interestingly, both the shift in the average protein pool pI and the change in potassium uptake potential were also observed within the highly heterogeneous Halobacteria class (Fig. 3E, F).

-The rain permanently rearranged the fine-scale taxonomy of the halite community
+Fine-scale taxonomic compositional shift after the rain

+While changes in overall taxonomic composition (domain and phylum levels) of the halite communities were transient (Fig. 2A,B), we surprisingly found that their fine-scale composition (individual OTUs and contigs) did not recover.
 Samples collected at different dates were significantly different in terms of presence or absence of operational taxonomic units (97%OTUs), as measured by the Unweighted Unifrac dissimilarity index (PERMANOVA: p<0.001), with samples harvested shortly after the rain (2016) being more distant from pre-rain samples than they were from each other (two-sided t-test: p<0.0001).
-Surprisingly, we found that the community did not return to its initial state after the perturbation, as the post-recovery samples (2017) clustered together with post-rain (2016) samples (Fig. 3A), and were less distant to 2016 samples than to the pre-rain samples (two-sided t-test: p<0.0001).
-The permanently altered OTU composition of the community, shown with Unweighted Unifrac clustering, strikingly contrasts with the successful recovery of the corse-grained taxonomic structure, as shown with Weighted Unifrac dissimilarity clustering (Fig. 1A).
+We found that the community did not return to its initial state after the perturbation, as the post-recovery samples (2017) clustered together with post-rain (2016) samples (Fig. 4A), and were less distant to 2016 samples than to the pre-rain samples (two-sided t-test: p<0.0001).
+The permanently altered OTU composition of the community, shown with Unweighted Unifrac clustering, strikingly contrasts with the successful recovery of the higher-order taxonomic structure, as shown with Weighted Unifrac dissimilarity clustering (Fig. 2A).